arminfro/dd-back-up/README.md

 The `run` command will mount the backup filesystem if necessary, perform the backup for each specified device, and finally unmount the filesystem.
 The file will have a name like `2023-06-15_desktop_Micro-Line_10170080910002B1.img`, containing the date, the backup device name, the model and the serial.

+##### Performing Single Backup

 There are also options available for performing a single backup.
-These options are useful if you want to trigger a specific backup process, such as through cron jobs, or if you have a card reader and want to back up different SD cards individually.
+These options are useful if you want to trigger a specific backup process with cron jobs, or if you have a card reader and want to back up different SD cards individually.

-By using the single-backup options, you can specify the source serial number and destination UUID for a single backup operation.
+By using the single-backup options, you must specify the source serial number and destination UUID for a single backup operation.
 Additionally, you can provide a custom name for the backup, allowing you to differentiate between multiple backups with the same source serial number.
 These options are not allowed in conjunction with the config file option (-c, --config-file-path), as they are intended for one-time backup scenarios.

-It's important to note that when using the single backup options, the config file (which may is located in the default place) is ignored.

-Make sure to **exercise caution** when specifying the backup devices and the target filesystem/partition.
-Use the `--dry-run` flag to see what devices would be backed up before running it.

 #### Logging